LennartKeller/trf_training_tut/text/PyTorchLightning.md

     def forward(self, inputs):
         return torch.matmul(inputs, self.weights)

-dense = DenseLayer(512, 16)
+network = nn.Sequential(DenseLayer(512, 16), DenseLayer(16, 8), DenseLayer(8, 2))
 inputs = torch.randn(8, 512)  # Batchsize 8
-outputs = dense(inputs)
+outputs = network(inputs)
 print(outputs.size())
+print(issubclass(network, nn.Module))
 ```
-A `LightningModule` is designed to replace the outmost `nn.Module` instance, meaning the one that holds a complete network.
+The `LightningModule` is intended to replace the outmost `nn.Module` instance, meaning the one that holds a complete network.
 It extends the `nn.Module` class with new methods, designed to structure not only the logic of a single forward pass but also other steps like a complete train-, test- or validation-steps.
 Similar to plain `nn.Modules`, the `.forward`-methods defines a simple forward step through the network.
 The `.train_step` method handles the computation of the loss.
 Likewise, the `.validation_step` and `.test_step` methods are required to define the calculation of the validation metrics or the prediction of instances.
 Logging of the training can also be done directly within these methods, using the polyvalent `.log`- or `log-dict`-methods.

-In contrast to plain `PyTorch`, where the optimizer is regarded as an external object that can be replaced without changing the model itself, `PyTorchLightning` takes a different approach and moves the optimizer and its configuration into the model via a `configure_optimizer` method.
+In contrast to plain `PyTorch,` the optimizer is not regarded as an external object.
+Instead its configuration is moved into the `configure_optimizer`-method of the model.

-In `PyTorchLightning` there is a differentiation between hyperparameters that directly belong to the model and those that control different training aspects.
-This is because all hyperparameters of the model are stored in the model.
+In `PyTorchLightning` there is a clear differentiation of hyperparameters.
+Hyperparameters that affect the model (like the number of hidden layers) are directly assigned to the model and saved with each checkpoint.
 By default, each argument of the constructor is considered to be a hyperparameter.
-By calling the `.save_hyperparameters`-method in the constructor, these arguments are saved in a `.hparams`-attribute.
+By calling the `.save_hyperparameters`-method in the constructor, these arguments are serialized into a `.hparams`-attribute.
-Another way to pass and store hyperparameters to the model is to pass them as dict-like object into the constructor and then call the save
-All parameters in this attribute get explicitly saved with each checkpointing of a `LightningModule`.
-This strategy ensures that while loading an old checkpoint it is entirly obvious which hyperparameters were used to train it.
+This strategy ensures that while loading an old checkpoint, it is entirely transparent which hyperparameters were used to train it.

 For special networks architectures requiring further customization, `LightningModules` also expose lifecycle hooks for many steps throughout the training.